TIBCOSoftware/bpme-samples/install/Azure Installation Guidelines.md

 VGliY29AMTIz
 ```

+Make sure your ldap can receive the call from the BPME server.
+This means you will have to open the incomming port 10389 needs to be able to receive the Outbound cluster IP address.
+You will have to configure an outbound ip adress for the bpm cluster running the BPM Enterprise server.

+## Configure the Azure instance credentials

 To get the Azure instance credentials & Create a registry in Azure to push the bpme runtime too before running yaml files
 ```
 az aks get-credentials --resource-group mmyburgh-aks-RG --name mmyburgh-aks-cluster